 Decarbonising heat, focusing on heat networks and heat pumps, which run on electricity, places significant pressures on the grid.
-Heat pump uptake potential for Perth and Kinross is high with approximately 56% or our buildings suitable for transition to meet regulatory targets.
+Heat pump uptake potential for Perth and Kinross is high with approximately 49% of our buildings highly suitable for transition to meet regulatory targets.
 The grid is already constrained or near capacity at several locations within Perth and Kinross.
 Future changes in available capacity and wider energy system decarbonisation should be considered when planning strategic widespread deployment of heat pumps.

-The Council are also working alongside SSEN and other partners in Project RESOP which will utilise the outputs of our LHEES, LAEP and our live Delivery Plans to plan decarbonisation pathways by enabling low carbon technologies (LCTs) such as heat pumps to be sited in cost-effective locations whilst providing early warning to SSEN of additional demand on the network.
+The Council are also working alongside SSEN and other partners in the Regional Energy System Optimisation Planning (RESOP) project which will utilise the outputs of our LHEES, LAEP and our live Delivery Plans to plan decarbonisation pathways by enabling low carbon technologies (LCTs) such as heat pumps to be sited in cost-effective locations whilst providing early warning to SSEN of additional demand on the network.
 This will help us to ensure alignment with grid investment planning in the near to medium term, while helping to improve and shape longer term roll out and investment required up to 2045.
-Alignment of our investment planning with both SSEN and key delivery partners will support the development of a pipeline of low carbon projects through to delivery avoiding risks and barriers posed by grid capacity.
+Alignment of our investment planning with SSEN and other key delivery partners will support the development and triaging of a pipeline of low carbon projects through to delivery avoiding risks and barriers posed by grid capacity.